jgmil/lesson-planner-fullstack-capstone/README.md

 * PUT to 'unit/:id' to update an existing unit
 * GET to 'unit/:id' to access a single unit by ID
 * DELETE to 'unit/:id' to delete a single unit by ID
+* DELETE to 'units/:subject-id' to delete all units with a specific subject ID

 * POST to 'lesson/create' to add a new unit
 * PUT to 'lesson/:id' to update an existing unit
 * GET to 'lesson/:id' to access a single unit by ID
 * DELETE to 'lesson/:id' to delete a single unit by ID
+* DELETE to 'lessons/:id' to delete all lessons with a specific unit ID

 ## Development Roadmap
 Planned additional features and improvements will allow users to:
 * Ability to rearrange units and lessons
+* Ability to insert a lesson in a unit and bump the rest to the next day
 * Add dates and a calendar view
 * Change password
 * Update email address